SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 16. California Academy of Sciences

-The California Academy of Sciences is a fascinating attraction for the whole family, as it houses so many different exhibits.
+The California Academy of Sciences is a fascinating attraction for the whole family, as it houses many exhibits.

-Inside one fun, ecological building that's topped with a unique garden, you'll find a world-class aquarium, a planetarium, a four-story living rainforest, and a natural history museum featuring a towering T-Rex skeleton.
+Inside one fun, ecological building that's has a living garden on its roof, you'll find a world-class aquarium, a planetarium, a four-story living rainforest, and a natural history museum featuring a towering T-Rex skeleton.

 >> Book skip the line tickets to enter right when you arrive